 ABSTRACT

-Chilli (Capsicum annum L.) is one of the most prominent vegetables and spice crop with high demand and value crop in India because of its pungency, colour, flavour and agreeable taste as well as nutritional value.
+Chilli (Capsicum annum L.) is one of the most prominent vegetable and spice crop with high demand in India because of its pungency, colour, flavour and agreeable taste as well as nutritional value.
 Chilli holds a special place among other vegetables in Indian and worldwide cuisine.
 To meet the demand, there is a need to study the performance of F1 hybrids with higher yields.
 Keeping this in view, the performance of eleven chilli hybrids were studied for growth, yield and quality characters using Randomized Block Design with three replications in vertisols of Andhra Pradesh.
 All the hybrids showed significant differences for all the characters studied.
 Based on the overall performance of various hybrids under study the hybrids LCH-111, KHPH-229, NCH-1754, ARCH-228 recorded maximum yield with medium pungency and colour value under Agro-climatic conditions of Andhra Pradesh.

 Key words: Capsicum annuum L., Pungency, Oleoresin, Fruit Yield, Quality.